 Dr. Joseph M. Juran

-After WWII, Juran became a professor of industrial engineering at New York University, teaching quality control.
+- After WWII, Juran became a professor of industrial engineering at New York University, teaching quality management.
 Dr. Juran’s work in the field of quality management drew particular interest in Japan, and in 1954 he went there to discuss his theories at the invitation of the Japanese Union of Scientists and Engineers.
-He would make a further nine visits to Japan to teach his quality management techniques, which became firmly embedded in the nation’s engineering and manufacturing industries.
-Dr. Joseph Juran founded the Juran Institute – now simply Juran – in 1979.

 The Pareto Principle